The following review was conducted in September 2017.

 8. Configure a scheduled event.

 To configure a scheduled event, go to Schedules.
-Here, you can select the days of the week, time, audio file, number of times you want the message to play, which paging group to assign the event to, and a name.
+Here, you can select the days of the week, time, audio file, the number of times you want the message to play, which paging group to assign the event to, and a name.

 We found that we needed to consult the Operations Guide during the setup process, as not everything was intuitive.
-There were a few small hiccups, but nothing we could consistently recreate to try and troubleshoot.
+There were a few small hiccups but nothing we could consistently recreate to try to troubleshoot.
 As this is a new device with new firmware, it should get better and more reliable over time.
 Overall, the CyberData SIP Paging Server is a solid device that will work well for schools, warehouses, and other locations where regular announcements and urgent notifications are required.